grahamgower/genomatnn/README.md

 corresponding to the modelspecs listed in the config file.
 It will split your data into training/validation sets (with approximate 90/10 split), convert each file into a genotype matrix, resize, sort the resized "haplotypes", and store the result into a Zarr cache.
-This process can is done in parallel by default, which can be changed with the `-j` command.
+This process is done in parallel by default, which can be changed with the `-j` command.
 If you have a slow disk, then it might be quicker to run this with only 1 process.
 For fast disks, parallelism really helps.
 Your milage may vary.
 Once complete, you should